 Descriptive HR Analytics

-HR professionals use Descriptive Analysis, also known as Decision Analytics or basic analytics to understand everything that has happened throughout the years.
+HR professionals use Descriptive Analysis, also known as Decision Analytics or basic analytics, to understand everything that has happened throughout the years.
 It leverages historical metrics and trends related to hiring rate, employee performance, office demographics, retention levels, and productivity to gain a perspective of what is happening in the present.

 Descriptive analysis has minimal implications on the future but lays the groundwork for other types of HR analytics.